vengi-voxel/vengi/docs/voxconvert/Examples.md

 `./vengi-voxconvert --input one.vox --input two.vox --output onetwo.vox`

+## Split objects into single volumes

+Split voxels with the palette index `66` into own nodes.

+`./vengi-voxconvert --script splitcolor --scriptcolor 66 --input infile.vox --output outfile.vox`

+Splitting single objects that are not connected to other objects can also be split into own nodes.

+`./vengi-voxconvert --script splitobject --input infile.vox --output outfile.vox`

 ## Voxelize an obj, gltf, ply or stl file

 Voxelize an obj and save as magicavoxel (including colors):